juricaKenda/Finite-Automata/README.md

 ### Classes
 We use exactly the same classes as the previous example.
 Only there are more states and transition definitions this time.

+## Regular Expression Automaton
+Regular expressions are very interesting topic to dive into and explore.
+They provide a variety of applications if used properly and in a smart way.
+In this section, I will briefly explain how regular expressions work and what sorts of problems you might solve using them.
+A regular expression, also called **regex**, is usually thought of as a sequence of characters in a string or a text.
+The concept arose in the 1950s when the American mathematician Stephen Cole Kleene formalized the description of a regular language.
+Regular expressions are meant to search for patterns, and therefore they have to be implemented to perform some sort of procedural scan of the entire input text.
+* In this project, I made an automaton that is able to find a given combination of characters in a bigger input string.
+Given a set of characters, this automaton will create exactly as much states as there are characters plus one extra state for the start state.
+Each state represents a separate character.
+Each state also defines the transition to the next state, for a "correct" input.
+* To explain a bit better, if we are looking to create an automaton that will search for a pattern **"ABC", we need to create three states, state A,state B and state C. The start state represents any state that is not defined in our pattern.**
+* Now we have to **define mappings (transitions) between our states**.
+Start state has only two possible transitions, first one is a transition to the first state of the pattern (in this case state A), which occurrs give the input A, and a transition to itself for any other input.
+* State A (first state of the pattern) will have transition to State B, when input B occurs and we are already in State A. It will also have transition to the start State for any other input.
+* All other states are mapped in a similar manner, only they also have to contain a transition to the first State of the pattern, in case we enter the lookup process and start anoter one midway through.
+* Only the last state in the automaton will be accepted!

 ## Prerequisites

 ```